arq5x/bedtools2/docs/content/tools/getfasta.rst

 ==========================================================================
-5.11.5 (-s)Forcing the extracted sequence to reflect the requested strand
+``-s`` Forcing the extracted sequence to reflect the requested strand
 ==========================================================================
 **fastaFromBed** will extract the sequence in the orientation defined in the strand column when the "-s" option is used.